mavogel/ilias-client/README.md

 Implemented use cases
 =====================
-* Remove all user from all or only some groups in one or more courses
+* Remove all user from all or only some groups in one or more courses.
-* Remove all uploaded material from all or only some groups in one or more courses
+* Remove all uploaded material from all or only some groups in one or more courses.
-* Set a new registration period in all or only some groups in one or more courses
+* Set a new registration period in all or only some groups in one or more courses.

 This is achieved by the following steps:
 - Creating the Webservice endpoint